FrancKenya/Hospital_web_Clone1/README.md

 For Patients
 Book an Appointment: Select your desired service and branch, then book a session based on availability.
-Check Booking Status: Patients can view their current booking status and rebook if necessary.

 For Doctors
 Doctor's View: Log in with the secret password at the bottom of the homepage to access patient bookings.
 Filter by service, branch, or date to view appointment details.